Vaazhthugal: Production

 After collaborating on Thambi (2006), director Seeman and actor Madhavan decided to work on two more projects titled Vaazhthugal and Pagalavan, although the latter project was dropped.
 Venkat Prabhu later joined the cast of Vaazhthugal, making a return to acting after a sabbatical as he had been focussing on direction.

-The film was shot in locations including Coimbatore, Pollachi, Udumalaipettai, and Kerala.
+The film began production in April 2007, and was shot in locations including Coimbatore, Pollachi, Udumalaipettai, and Kerala.
 It notably features no English dialogue, given the director's passion for the Tamil language.

 Soundtrack

 Music was composed by Yuvan Shankar Raja and the lyrics were provided by Na.
 Muthukumar.
 The soundtrack was released on 3 January 2008.
 The lyrics of the song "Muzhumai Nila" were taken from a poem written by Bharathidasan.
 Saraswathy Srinivas of Rediff.com called it "A remarkable album that is worth listening to over and over again".
-Karthik of Milliblog wrote, "Vaazhthugal's music pales in front of other Yuvan soundtracks in 2007 and Seeman's earlier film with Vidyasagar’s music (Thambi)".
+Karthik of Milliblog wrote, "Vaazhthugal's music pales in front of other Yuvan soundtracks in 2007 and Seeman's earlier film with Vidyasagar's music (Thambi)".